luciotato/LiteScript/ast.lite.md

               return result

+else, if the argument is an AST node class, we instantiate the class and try the `parse()` method.
+`parse()` can fail with `ParseFailed` if the construction do not match

           else

             debug spaces, me.constructor.name,'TRY',searched.name, 'on', me.lexer.token.toString()

-            if searched.name is "Object"
-                debugger

-if the argument is an AST node class, we instantiate the class and try the `parse()` method.
-`parse()` can fail with `ParseFailed` if the construction do not match

             try
                 var ASTnode = new searched(me.lexer, me)